The REST API for the Wowza Streaming Cloud™ service is subject to request limits, which are explained in this article.

 When you exceed an API limit, Wowza Streaming Cloud REST API resources return a 429 "too many requests" error.

-Note: When you exceed the viewer limit for an ultra low latency stream, new stream viewers will receive an error and won't be able to establish a connection.
+Note: If you exceed the default simultaneous viewer limit for an ultra low latency stream, new stream viewers will receive an error and won't be able to establish a connection.
 If you have enabled and configured HLS as a backup for playback, ultra low latency stream viewers beyond the allotted limit can view the steam via the fallback HLS connection.

 Wowza Streaming Cloud REST API limits table